 COMP 100.
 Computers: Their Impact and Use (3)

 Not open to Computer Science majors.
 Introduction to the uses, concepts, techniques and terminology of computing.
 Places the possibilities and problems of computer use in historical, economic and social contexts.
 Shows how computers can assist in a wide range of personal, commercial and organizational activities.
 Typical computer applications, including word processing, spreadsheets and databases.
 (Available for General Education, E Lifelong Learning.)
 (IC)

 COMP 102/L. Programming for Data Applications and Lab (2/1)

-Prerequisite: Multiple Measures Placement in GE-level Mathematics, or credit in MATH 093 or MATH 196QR or MATH 196S or equivalent.
+Prerequisite: Completed the GE Mathematics requirement.
 Corequisite: COMP 102L.
 Programming, using the Python programming language, with a focus on data manipulation and processing in contexts outside of traditional computing.
 No prior programming experience is required.
 Lab: three hours per week.
-(Available for General Education, B4 Mathematics and Quantitative Reasoning or E Lifelong Learning.)
+(Available for General Education, E Lifelong Learning.)

 COMP 105BAS.
 Computer Programming in BASIC (1)